cyrraz/plothist/docs/basics/variable_registry.rst

 Create the registry
 ===================

 To create a variable registry, you just need to input the list of variable keys you want to store information for.
-It will automatically create a ``variable_registry.yaml`` with default information for each variable:
+The function :func:`create_variable_registry() <plothist.variable_registry.create_variable_registry>` will automatically create a ``variable_registry.yaml`` with default information for each variable:

 .. code-block:: python